 Submitted by Nelson CARES

-If you or your business is curious about the event, please reach out to email@example.com or head to cnoy.org/nelson to sign up.
+If you are curious about volunteering for the event please reach out to firstname.lastname@example.org or head to cnoy.org/nelson to sign up.